6.1: How Enzymes Work

 General Acid and Base Catalysis

 Considering intermediate P in Figure \(\PageIndex{1}\), we can envision two strategies to reduce the charge separation: the negative charge on the anionic oxygen could be protonated, or the positive charge on the cationic oxygen could be removed by deprotonation.
 If the reaction is pH dependent, and the reaction rate solely depends on hydronium ion concentration, [H3O+], then specific acid catalysis is operative.
-Specific acid catalysis occurs when the hydronium ion concentration is the sole factor determining the reaction rate, and the rate is not influenced by the concentration of any buffer components present in the solution.
-In other words, the rate of the reaction depends specifically on the concentration of hydronium ion.
-Specific base catalysis occurs when the reaction rate is dependent solely on the concentration of hydroxide ion, and is again independent of any buffer components in solution.
+Specific acid catalysis occurs when the hydronium ion concentration is the sole factor determining the reaction rate, and the concentration of any buffer components present in the solution does not influence the rate.
+In other words, the reaction rate depends specifically on the concentration of hydronium ions.
+Specific base catalysis occurs when the reaction rate depends solely on the hydroxide ion concentration and is again independent of any buffer components in the solution.

-By contrast, general acid catalysis occurs when the reaction is not solely dependent on the [H3O+] concentration; that is, the reaction rate is influenced by the concentration of a buffer component.
-With general acid catalysis, the charge separation in the transition state is decreased by donation of a proton to the carbonyl from general acids (e.g., acetic acid or a protonated imidazole ring).
-Proton donation decreases the developing negative in the transition state.
-In Figure \(\PageIndex{3}\), the first step of the ester hydrolysis mechanism is shown via specific acid catalysis, alongside the general acid catalysis mechanism using the weak acid, acetic acid.
+By contrast, general acid catalysis occurs when the reaction is not solely dependent on the [H3O+] concentration; that is, the concentration of a buffer component influences the reaction rate.
+With general acid catalysis, the charge separation in the transition state is decreased by the donation of a proton to the carbonyl from general acids (e.g., acetic acid or a protonated imidazole ring).
+Proton donation decreases the developing negative charge in the transition state.
+In Figure \(\PageIndex{3}\), the first step of the ester hydrolysis mechanism is shown via specific acid catalysis alongside the general acid catalysis mechanism using the weak acid, acetic acid.

 Figure \(\PageIndex{3}\): Specific vs. general acid catalysis

-Alternatively, the first step of the ester hydrolysis mechanism can be base-catalyzed, which increases the strength of the nucleophile.
-In Figure \(\PageIndex{1}\), the attacking water molecule develops a partial positive charge in the transition state as it begins to form a bond to the electrophilic carbon of the carbonyl.
+Alternatively, the first step of the ester hydrolysis mechanism can be base-catalyzed, increasing the nucleophile's strength.
+In Figure \(\PageIndex{1}\), the attacking water molecule develops a partial positive charge in the transition state as it begins to form a bond with the electrophilic carbon of the carbonyl.
 In the base-catalyzed mechanism shown in Figure \(\PageIndex{4}\), hydroxide becomes the nucleophile in the specific base-catalyzed mechanism.
 The energy of the transition state can also be lowered by the presence of a general base (e.g., acetate, a deprotonated imidazole ring).
 Proton abstraction decreases the developing positive charge.

 Figure \(\PageIndex{4}\): Specific vs. general base catalysis

-General acid/base catalysis is common with enzymes because enzymes often use amino acid side chains to promote acid-base reactions within the active site, the region of the enzyme where the chemical reaction takes place.
+General acid/base catalysis is common with enzymes because enzymes often use amino acid side chains to promote acid-base reactions within the active site, the enzyme region where the chemical reaction occurs.
 Acetic acid is similar to glutamic and aspartic acid side chains, and the imidazole ring shown in the general base catalysis reaction in Figure \(\PageIndex{4}\) is present in the side chain of the amino acid histidine.

 Metal Ion or Electrostatic Catalysis